Machine-Learning-Foundations/exercise_02_algebra/README.md

-#### ⊙Task 2.3: Regularization
+#### ⊙ Task 2.3: Regularization
 Focus on the data from the year 2000 onward and filter the singular values.
 We will use again a degree of 20.
 Matrix A is not square in this case, because the degree is smaller than the number of datapoints!
 Consequently, a zero block must appear in your singular value matrix and when computing the Pseudoinverse from the SVD, $\sigma$ has to be transposed!
 Like in Part 1:

 1. Compute the SVD of the point matrix from the previous task.

-Perform the following steps 2. - 4. for epsilon equal to 0.1, 1e-3, and 1e-9.
 2. Compute the filter matrix.
 3. Estimate the regularized coefficients by applying the formula from before.
    > **Hint:** Remember the zero-block!
 You need degree-many rows and number-of-datapoints-many columns!
 4. Evaluate the regularized polynomial and plot the results.

+Perform the steps 2. - 4. for epsilon equal to 0.1, 1e-3, and 1e-9.